Don't Be Scared

 Filled with tales of thunder claps and walking chalk, dark nights, dare-devil sheep and huffy cats, the book shares the magic and fears of childhood for children and grown-ups to enjoy.
 Some are fables, some adventures, some are wickedly funny; all of them fizz with imagination and a child’s sense of wonder.

-It's the perfect gift for a loved one this Christmas! #BestRead #KidsLit
+It's the perfect gift your little ones! #BestRead #KidsLit

 Image: Sholto Walker's illustration that accompanies Wendy Cope's, 'Huff'